webhintio/hint/packages/rule-no-disallowed-headers/README.md

 contain information about the technology that set them: its name, version number, etc.

-   Sending these types of HTTP headers does not provide any value to users, contributes to header bloat, and just gives more information to any potential attackers about the technology stack being used.
+   Sending these types of HTTP headers
+   * does not provide any value to the user experience
+   * contributes to header bloat
+   * exposes information to potential attackers about the technology stack being used.

-2) Headers that have limited support, require a lot of knowledge to make them work correctly, and can easily create more problems then they solve.
+2) Uncommon or esoteric headers that have limited support, require a lot of knowledge to use correctly, and can create more problems then they solve.

    One example here is the `Public-Key-Pins` header.
 It has [limited